zhouyan/BSONLite.jl/README.md

 | Max key    | 0x7F    | BSONLite.Maxkey        |
 | Min key    | 0xFF    | BSONLite.Minkey        |

-All all the BSONLite defined types only `ObjectId` is exported.
+Of all the BSONLite defined types only `ObjectId` is exported.

 The main purpose of the `minimal` codec is to ensure round trip equivalency.
 For example,